 Beyond the motivations for the present work, we stress that the 5D background geometries that we studied here can be used in general to generate feebly coupled interactions.
-Indeed, the couplings of the whole KK tower of a 5D field, coupled to SM fields localized at the junction of the star/rose graph, are in general suppressed by the square root of the compactified volume.
+Indeed, the couplings of the whole KK-tower of a 5D field, coupled to SM-fields localized at the junction of the star/rose graph, are in general suppressed by the square root of the compactified volume.
 One can easily imagine how it can be used to build consistent models of axions and dark matter with order one 5D couplings.
-Moreover, a 5D field has KK modes whose wave functions vanish at the junction where the SM is localized: they are thus good candidates for a hidden sector.
-The star graph compactification with a small number of leaves can also be used to build models of 5D SM fields as the theory is chiral at the level of zero modes for 5D fermions.
-Generating $N$ fermion zero modes from only one 5D fermion propagating into a star/rose graph with $N$ leaves/petals and an airtight brane is interesting from the point of view of flavor physics.
-Moreover, it would be interesting to see if one can implement a 5D supersymmetric field theory or 5D supergravity on the star/rose background.
+Moreover, a 5D field has KK-modes whose wave functions vanish at the junction where the SM is localized: they are thus good candidates for a hidden sector.
+The star graph compactification with a small number of leaves can also be used to build models of 5D SM-fields, as the theory is chiral at the level of zero-modes for 5D fermions.
+Generating $N$ fermion zero-modes from only one 5D fermion propagating into a star/rose graph with $N$ leaves/petals and an airtight brane is interesting from the point of view of flavor physics.
+Moreover, it would be appealing to see if one can implement a 5D supersymmetric field theory or 5D supergravity on the star/rose background.
 In every scenario, it is important to investigate different possibilities of field theoretical mechanism to stabilize the leaf/petal length scale.

-\acknowledgments I would like to thank Ulrich Ellwanger for encouragement to develop my ideas of model building with an extra dimension compactified on a star/rose graph and for reviewing the manuscript.
+\acknowledgments I would like to thank Ulrich Ellwanger for encouragement to develop my ideas of model building with an EDS compactified on a star/rose graph and for reviewing the manuscript.
 Thanks to Sylvain Fichet, Ruifeng Leng, Grégory Moreau, Jérémie Quevillon and Robin Zegers for useful discussions.
 This research was supported by the IDEX Paris-Saclay, the collège doctoral of the Université Paris-Saclay and the Université Paris-Sud.